wschella/mu-search/README.md

 ```

 #### Elasticsearch settings
-Elasticsearch provides a lot of [index configuration settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html) for analysis, logging, etc. Mu-search allows to provide this configuration for the whole domain and/or to be overridden on a per-type basis.
+Elasticsearch provides a lot of [index configuration settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html) for analysis, logging, etc. Mu-search allows to provide this configuration for the whole domain and/or to be overridden (currently not merged!) on a per-type basis.

 To specify Elasticsearch settings for all indexes, use `default_settings` next to the `types` specification: